Self Weight

 Requirements

-For self weight to be calculated correctly, every member must have:
+For member self weight to be calculated correctly, every member must have:

-If a member is missing either of these, its self weight will be zero.
+If an element is missing the required geometry or material data, its self weight will be zero.

 Visual Validation

-When self weight is enabled for the active load case, you won't see explicit arrows on every member (to avoid clutter), but the analysis will include these forces.
+When self weight is enabled for the active load case, you won't see explicit arrows on every member or plate (to avoid clutter), but the analysis will include these forces.
 To verify: